Chainso/sr-dll/README.md

 1. Open the SpeedRunners game and load a free practice map.
 2. Use an injector to inject the built DLL into the game.
     (a) Wait until the console says "Waiting for client...".

+## Roadmap

+1. Add a more complex messaging system, with configuration messages.
+    (a) In configuration, add tick skip.
+    (b) Add game resetting message.